A cheap Cape Cod family vacation? Is there such a thing? Absolutely!

-The budget for this one-week family vacation is $500.
-For the sake of this example, I've chosen the scenic, centrally-located town of Brewster as your vacation home base.
+For this sample itinerary, I've chosen the scenic, centrally-located town of Brewster as your vacation home base.

-But, as you'll see below, you can have an equally inexpensive vacation like this in other towns on Cape Cod, and do it on an even tighter budget if you want or need to, without sacrificing any fun!
+Note: As you'll see below, you can have an amazingly wallet-friendly vacation in other Cape Cod towns, too.
+And you can do it on less than $500/week without sacrificing any comfort or fun!

 *This sample budget is for a family of four (2 adults and 2 children) vacationing in peak season.
 Activity costs are estimated based on 4 adult admissions, and food costs on adult meals for 4.

-For a super-affordable place to stay, you really can't beat camping at Nickerson State Park.
+For a super-affordable place to stay, you can't beat camping at Nickerson State Park.

-Covering more than 1900 acres in the upscale town of Brewster, Nickerson is (IMHO) the premier state park in Massachusetts - and perhaps in all of New England.
+Covering more than 1900 acres of woodlands, fields, and freshwater ponds, Nickerson is (in my humble opinion) the premier state park in Massachusetts - and perhaps in all of New England.

 At Nickerson, it's all right there for you.
 Swimming, boating, fishing, miles of walking and bike trails, plus lots of free family activities.
 All in one of the prettiest settings you can imagine.